s0rta/revengate-new/docs/developing.md

 ====================

 ## Dependencies
-Most of the pure Python dependencies are specified in Pipfile.
+The pure Python dependencies are specified in `requirements-dev.txt`.
 This command should install them all for you:
-`pipenv sync --dev`
+`pip install -r requirements-dev.txt`

 See if it's working by typing:
 `flit install -s`